appcoreopc/edward/standalone-pages/data.md

    Use preloaded data.
-3. Initialize training with data tensors.
+3. Initialize training with batch data tensors.
 Train over a batch per iteration. (scale inference in terms of computational complexity and memory complexity; supported for all but Stan)

    Use feeding or reading from files.